qwerty12/X250-Hackintosh/README.md

 Follow whatever is written here at your own risk.
 I do not take responsibility for any damage to your device or files caused by following anything on this page.

-To clone this repo, run `git clone --recursive https://github.com/qwerty12/X250-Hackintosh.git`.
+**This repository makes use of submodules** So, to clone this repo, run `git clone --recursive https://github.com/qwerty12/X250-Hackintosh.git`.
 Otherwise, you'll be missing a ton of files.

 I do not keep a complete EFI folder here.
 While it does undeniably make things easier, I don't want to be distributing old versions of software, and nor do I want the responsibility of keeping this repository up to date with every kext etc. update.
-The TL;DR version of this is something along the lines of use the SSDTs from here, grab the config.plist from here, install Clover with the drivers I mention and install the kexts I mention.
+The TL;DR version of this is something along the lines of use the SSDTs from [here](https://github.com/qwerty12/X250-Hackintosh/tree/master/DSDT_src/patched), grab the config.plist from [here](https://raw.githubusercontent.com/qwerty12/OS-X-Clover-Laptop-Config/master/config_HD5300_5500_6000.plist), [install Clover with the drivers I mention and install the kexts I mention](https://github.com/qwerty12/X250-Hackintosh#clover-configuration).

 ### Specs of my X250